poole/lanyon/_posts/2016-09-09-using-small-caps-in-uikit.md

 So we essentially want an array of dictionaries containing both the feature selector and type identifier.
 These values map back to the values referenced in the TrueType Font Feature documentation I [linked to earlier][2]{:target="\_blank"}.

-You can also find the provided enums and constants in `<CoreText/SFNTLayoutTypes.h>`.
-There is no nice link between feature types and their supported values other than looking at the reference or comments within the headers.
+You can also find the provided constants in `<CoreText/SFNTLayoutTypes.h>`.
+Note that there is no nice link between feature types and their supported selectors so you just have to read the comments within the header.

 # Tips & Tricks